Wheelersburg movie theater reopens with safety guidelines in place

-WHEELERSBURG, Ohio (WSAZ) -- It's been three months since people have been able to go to the movies or take in the aroma of theater popcorn.
+It's been three months since people have been able to go to the movies or take in the aroma of theater popcorn.

 "I love the popcorn," Wheelersburg Cinema manager Jennifer Williams said.
 "We sit here and eat it all the time."